Yoga and Somatics Practice for Shoulders and Upper Back

 Yoga, particularly when combined with slow somatic movement, can effectively address tight shoulders and a tense upper back.
 The combination of stretching, strengthening, and mindful movement can help release muscle tension, improve flexibility and mobility, and increase body awareness.
 Slow somatic movement in yoga also encourages activating the parasympathetic nervous system, which is responsible for the body’s relaxation response.

 In addition to traditional yoga poses, incorporating slow somatic movement into a yoga practice can be particularly beneficial for tension and pain.
-Somatic movement, similar to what we practice in this class, involves gentle, mindful movements that release muscular tension and retrain the nervous system, allowing for greater relaxation and mobility.
-Slowly and intentionally moving through a sequence of somatic movements, you can develop a greater sense of body awareness and identify and release areas of tension.
+Somatic movement, similar to what we practice in this class, involves gentle, mindful movements that release muscular tension, retrain the nervous system, and allow for greater relaxation and mobility.
+Slowly and intentionally moving through a sequence of somatic movements can help you develop a greater sense of body awareness and identify and release areas of tension.
 This approach helps to reeducate the muscles, promoting healthier movement patterns and reducing chronic tightness.

 During practice, listen to your body.
 Pay attention to your body’s signals and respect your limitations.
 Never force yourself into a movement that feels painful or uncomfortable.
 Yoga is about finding balance and honouring your body’s needs.
 Modify or skip movements as necessary.
 Sense and feel.
 Breathe consciously during practice.
 Avoid holding your breath or straining while attempting movements.
 Your breath should be smooth and relaxed, allowing you to relax into each movement.

-The poses in this sequence are chosen because they specifically target the shoulders and upper back, promoting a release of tension and increased mobility in these areas.
-The gentle stretching and lengthening of the muscles in these poses can help alleviate tightness and improve posture, allowing for greater ease of movement and reduced discomfort.
+The poses in this sequence are chosen because they specifically target the shoulders and upper back, promoting tension release and increased mobility in these areas.
+The gentle stretching and lengthening of the muscles in these poses can help alleviate tightness, improve posture, enhance ease of movement and reduce discomfort.

 I hope you enjoy!